GilsonLabUCSD/pAPRika/README.md

 In this example, we will setup and simulate butane (BUT) as a guest molecule for the host [cucurbit[6]uril](https://en.wikipedia.org/wiki/Cucurbituril) (CB6).
 CBs are rigid, symmetric, cyclic host molecules with oxygen atoms around the portal edge of the cavity.
 We will run the simulation in implicit solvent, using the [Generalized-Born](https://en.wikipedia.org/wiki/Implicit_solvation#Generalized_Born) model, for speed and simplicity, using AMBER.
 This tutorial assumes familiarity with basic MD procedures.

-The `cb6-but` folder referred to below are in the `paprika/data` directory.
+The `cb6-but` folder referred to below are located in the directory `paprika/data`.

+pAPRika utilizes `Pint` units through the `openff-units` wrapper.
+Any float value that is passed to a function (mostly in the `build`, `restraints` and `analysis` modules) for masses, distances, angles, energy and force constants will be transformed to a `Pint` quantity based on the default units below (AMBER convention):
+* mass: Dalton
+* distance: angstrom
+* angle: degrees
+* energy: kcal/mol
+* force constants: kcal/mol/angstrom^2 (distances) or kcal/mol/radians^2 (angles)

+If a `Pint` quantity is specified then the units will be converted accordingly to match the list above.

 ## Initial Setup

 The very first step in the calculation is creating a coordinate file for the bound host-guest complex (we usually use PDB format for this part because it works well with `tleap`).
 This does not have to perfectly match the bound state by any means (we will later minimize and equilibrate), but this should be a reasonable illustration of the bound complex.
 This file can be created by hand (in a program like Chimera, VMD, or PyMOL) or by docking the guest into the host cavity (with MOE, AutoDock, DOCK, ...).

-In this example, this file is called `cb6-but.pdb`, in the `paprika/data/` directory, and this is what it looks like.
+In this example, the host-guest system coordinates (`cb6-but.pdb`) is located in `paprika/data`.
+Below is an image of the host-guest molecules.

 ![](docs/tutorials/images/cb6-but.png)